 📑 Click to see abstract

 General-purpose Vision-Language Models (VLMs) are increasingly integral to modern AI systems for document understanding, yet their ability to perform fine-grained layout analysis remains severely underdeveloped.
-Overcoming this requires a large-scale, high-fidelity training dataset.
-However, current annotation methods, which rely on parsing rendered PDFs, are costly, error-prone, and fail to scale effectively.
-This work introduces a paradigm shift in data acquisition to resolve this bottleneck.
-We present LaTeX2Layout, a novel and generalizable procedural pipeline that obtains ground-truth layout information not from the final PDF, but directly from the LaTeX compilation process itself.
-By instrumenting the compiler, our method produces pixel-perfect bounding boxes and reading order, entirely bypassing the ambiguities of post-rendering parsers.
-This efficient and accurate pipeline enables us to generate a massive dataset of 140K pages, including 120K programmatically-generated variants that more than double the layout diversity of real-world datasets.
-This unique dataset allows us to fine-tune a highly efficient 3B parameter VLM, employing a curriculum learning strategy that re-ranks training examples from simple to complex layouts to optimize convergence.
-Our model establishes a new state-of-the-art, achieving a Kendall's Tau of 0.95 for reading order and a mAP@0.5 of 0.91 for element grounding---a nearly 200% relative improvement over formidable zero-shot baselines like GPT-4o and Claude-3.7.
+Overcoming this limitation requires large-scale, high-fidelity training datasets.
+However, current annotation methods that rely on parsing rendered PDFs are costly, error-prone, and difficult to scale.
+We propose a different paradigm: extracting ground-truth layout directly from the LaTeX compilation process rather than the final PDF.
+We present LaTeX2Layout, a generalizable procedural pipeline that recovers pixel-accurate bounding boxes and reading order from compiler traces.
+This enables the generation of a 140K-page dataset, including 120K programmatically generated synthetic variants that more than double the layout diversity of real-world data.
+Using this dataset, we fine-tune an efficient 3B-parameter VLM with an easy-to-hard curriculum that accelerates convergence.
+Our model achieves Kendall's tau=0.95 for reading order and mAP@50=0.91 for element grounding, delivering nearly 200% relative improvement over strong zero-shot baselines such as GPT-4o and Claude-3.7.

 AAAI 2026